Ghini/ghini.desktop/doc/building.rst

 Structure of user interface
 ------------------------------------

-The user interface is built according to the Model-View-Presenter architectural pattern.
-In theory, but also in the practice of all new parts of the software:
+The user interface is built according to the **Model** — **View** — **Presenter** architectural pattern.
+For much of the interface, **Model** is a SQLAlchemy database object, but we also have interface elements where there is no corresponding database model.
+In general:

 * The **view** is described as part of a **glade** file.
 This includes the signal-callback associations.
 The base class is ``GenericEditorView``